 EVO Swim School has an array of classes designed to help your child evolve into a great swimmer.
 Our goals for your child consist of five methodical steps.
 First, we will introduce your child to the water and help him or her build confidence in a new environment.
 Second, your child will be taught basic swimming skills for backyard fun and survival if necessary.
 Thirdly, we will introduce students to “form” swimming for efficiency in the water, and as the first step to learning the four competitive strokes.
 Fourth, we will refine their form, improve their endurance, and encourage their love of the water.
 And finally, we will perfect all four competitive strokes, and (if desired) introduce them to swimming as a sport.

-Six months to three years old (younger babies will require special permission).
-One instructor per 6 parent/tot companionships.
+Four months to two years old (younger babies will require special permission).
 A parent, grandparent, or authorized adult must be in the water with their child.
 Instruction includes how to handle and work with your baby in the water.

 Designed for children who are not yet independent in the water.
 Breath control, kicking, floating and swimming with their face in the water are all major components of this class.
 Tears are common, yet fears are usually overcome within two to three lessons.

 Children will learn to swim from point “A” to point “B” efficiently while rolling on their back to breathe.
 Survival skills are also developed.
 This class will make your child a safe and independent backyard swimmer.

 Children are typically ages 4 to 12 years old.
 One instructor per four students.
 Instruction designed to introduce children to “form” swimming and to become more efficient, safe, and happy in the water.